dreams897/pokecrystal/README.md

 # Pokémon Red Remastered
-## This is a work-in-progress port of Pokémon Red to the Crystal engine with QOL improvements and bug fixes
+## A work-in-progress port of Pokémon Red to the Crystal engine with QOL improvements and bug fixes

 ### Main Features: